Callum-OP/Piano-Teacher/README.md

 ## Top Issues
 --- Note preloading ---
-Notes preload before playing, but sometimes take longer than expected, if this happens then no music will not play until the notes have loaded several seconds later.
+Notes preload before playing, but sometimes take longer than expected, if this happens then no music will play until the notes have loaded several seconds later.

 ## Minor Issues
 --- Dark mode ---